-Heading into today, shares of the oil and gas company had gained 2.74% over the past month, outpacing the Oils-Energy sector's gain of 2.49% and lagging the S&P 500's gain of 4.87% in that time.
+Coming into today, shares of the oil and gas company had gained 0.62% in the past month.
+In that same time, the Oils-Energy sector gained 4.19%, while the S&P 500 gained 4.46%.

-Investors will be hoping for strength from BP as it approaches its next earnings release, which is expected to be April 30, 2019.
-On that day, BP is projected to report earnings of $0.68 per share, which would represent a year-over-year decline of 12.82%.
-Our most recent consensus estimate is calling for quarterly revenue of $63.24 billion, down 8.53% from the year-ago period.
+Wall Street will be looking for positivity from BP as it approaches its next earnings report date.
+On that day, BP is projected to report earnings of $0.82 per share, which would represent a year-over-year decline of 3.53%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $79.79 billion, up 3.74% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for BP.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for BP.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 7.33% higher.
-BP is currently sporting a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 6.16% lower.
+BP currently has a Zacks Rank of #5 (Strong Sell).

-Investors should also note BP's current valuation metrics, including its Forward P/E ratio of 13.15.
-Its industry sports an average Forward P/E of 11.46, so we one might conclude that BP is trading at a premium comparatively.
+Looking at its valuation, BP is holding a Forward P/E ratio of 12.64.
+Its industry sports an average Forward P/E of 12.2, so we one might conclude that BP is trading at a premium comparatively.

 The Oil and Gas - Integrated - International industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 171, which puts it in the bottom 33% of all 250+ industries.
+This group has a Zacks Industry Rank of 239, putting it in the bottom 7% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report